 Kids are born curious!
-Here at the Einstein Project, we believe that a student’s education should foster that curiosity.
-In the classroom, students need opportunities to explore their ideas using hands-on learning on a regular basis.
-This type of learning promotes critical thinking skills that will allow students to analyze information and solve complex real world problems.
-This demands the learning science goes beyond the memorization of terminology and facts.
-Students will utilize strategies called the science and engineering practices to engage with the content in developmentally appropriate ways similar to the ways of the professionals working in those fields.
+Here at the Einstein Project, we believe that a student's education should foster that curiosity.
+On a regular basis, students need opportunities to explore their ideas using hands-on learning.
+This type of learning promotes critical thinking skills that will allow students to analyze information and solve complex real world programs.
+This demands the learning goes beyond the memorization of terminology and facts.
+Our model allows students to utilize strategies and practices to engage with the content in developmentally appropriate ways similar to the ways of the professionals working in STEM fields.

 To accomplish this the Einstein Project believes wholeheartedly in the LASER model developed by the Smithsonian Science Education Center.
 The acronym stands for Leadership and Assistance for Science Education Reform and it includes 5 key elements: 1) a robust research based curriculum, 2) differentiated and continuous professional development, 3) administrative and community support, 4) materials support, and 5) comprehensive assessment.

 A 2010 study conducted by the Center for Research in Educational Policy (CREP) at the University of Memphis looked at approximately 60,000 students over the course of three years.
 There were four key findings from this study: